trapperkreeper/Project1/readme.md

 ### category_vs_mechanics.ipynb

 This notebook analyzes the relationship between categories and mechanics.
 It generates some line graphs analyzing mechanics over time as well as narrowing down to the last decade.
 It also contains playtime analysis on avg playtime per mechanic as well as expected forecast playtime over the next 10 years.
-It uses the data/cleaned.csv file to run all the code and graphs are saved to the charts/ folder.
+It uses the `data/cleaned.csv` file to run all the code and graphs are saved to the `charts/` folder.

-### language_dependencies_eda
+### language_dependencies_eda.ipynb

-Assess language dependency aspect of top ranking games and games across decades.
+Assesses language dependency aspect of top ranking games and games across decades.

 Caveats:
+* Language information is based on an opt-in poll of users, and is subjective
-Language information based on poll; gamer's opinion required full dependency of language game
+* Required full dependency of language game
-Limited data: 18542 games across 1960s - 2020s with polling information.
+* Limited data: 18542 games across 1960s - 2020s with polling information.

+### mechanics - category.ipynb

+This notebook further examines board game categories, and also uses Prophet to predict future trends in playtime of board games.

 ## Credits